 Global AdSense settings

 Advanced Ads uses the same AdSense ID for each ad and therefore stores it globally.
-The publisher ID is saved automatically when you create your first AdSense ad.
-However, you can find and change your publisher ID in your dashboard in Advanced Ads > Settings > Google AdSense > Account ID or simply connect with your AdSense account to get it.
+You can find and change your publisher ID in your dashboard in Advanced Ads > Settings > Google AdSense > Account ID or simply connect with your AdSense account to get it.

 Where to find the Publisher ID?

 You can also find your Publisher ID under Settings > Account > Account Information.

 AdSense Ad Limit